Holistic Fusion: Task- and Setup-Agnostic Robot Localization and State Estimation with Factor Graphs

 \subsubsection{High-Quality Initialization}

-Yet, this high number of states does not introduce much computational overhead, as each variable is automatically initialized through the belief of the online graph, allowing it to converge in a few iterations despite a complicated graph structure.
+\replace{Yet, this high number of states does not introduce much computational overhead, as each variable is automatically initialized through the belief of the online graph, allowing it to converge in a few iterations despite a complicated graph structure.
 The general offline graph structure is the same as the online graph (except for the additional constraints of \Cref{sec:smoother_effects}, \Cref{sec:observability}).
 Thus, the online estimate can be used without any modifications as an initial guess for the offline smoother.
-The resulting optimization times for offline estimation are reported in \Cref{tab:exp_real_world_mission_data}.\looseness=-1
+The resulting optimization times for offline estimation are reported in \Cref{tab:exp_real_world_mission_data}. }{Despite the high state count, each variable is initialized from the online belief, enabling convergence in few iterations.
+The offline graph mirrors the online structure (without the additional constraints of \Cref{sec:smoother_effects}, \Cref{sec:observability}), so the online estimate directly serves as an initial guess (cf. \Cref{tab:exp_real_world_mission_data}).}\looseness=-1